London attractions map

 Built in 1865, The Langham was London's first Grand Hotel and is today one of the capital's finest heritage hotels.

-Spot London's spectacular sights while enjoying a quintessentially British afternoon tea aboard Bella Vista's stylish double-decker bus.
+Spot London's spectacular sights while enjoying a quintessentially British afternoon tea aboard a stylish double-decker bus.

 Indulge in a British tradition at this famous London hotel.